sahib/rmlint/docs/testing.rst

 - ``RM_TS_USE_VALGRIND``: Run each test inside of valgrind's memcheck. *(slow)*
 - ``RM_TS_USE_GDB``: Run tests inside of ``gdb``.
 Fatal signals will trigger an backtrace.
-- ``RM_TSPEDANTIC``: Run each test several times with different optimization options and check for errors between the runs. *(slow)*.
+- ``RM_TS_PEDANTIC``: Run each test several times with different optimization options and check for errors between the runs. *(slow)*.
+- ``RM_TS_SLEEP``: Waits a long time before executing a command.
+Useful for starting the testcase and manually running `rmlint` on the priorly generated testdir.
 - ``RM_TS_PRINT_CMD``: Print the command that is currently run.

 Additionally slow tests can be omitted with by appending ``-a '!slow'`` to